AndreaMovilla/Quality-Assurance/Adittional documentation.md

     G
     end
 ```
 The workflow contains four blocks: User inputs, Register and Resampling, Folder organization and Quality Assurance.
+The blocks are explained in sections.
-On User inputs the necessary images to run the package are described.
+On the User inputs section the necessary images to run the package are described.
 Register and Resampling explains the use of the
 input images to run Register_Resampling.py.
 Folder organization shows the necessary organization of the images used in
 the next block, Quality Assurance, where PET image quality analysis is explained.
 The dotted lines represent the inputs
 of Register and Resampling, while the solid lines represent the inputs of Quality Assurance.